What makes your baby a boy or a girl?

 There is no way you can choose to have twins, but some factors can make it more likely to happen:

-- Medicines - women who take ovulation inducing drugs (e.g. clomiphene citrate) which stimulate the ovaries to produce eggs, have a higher chance of having twins or a multiple birth4
+- Medicines - women who take ovulation inducing drugs (e.g. clomiphene citrate or letrozole) which stimulate the ovaries to produce eggs, have a higher chance of having twins or a multiple birth4

 - Age – women over the age of 35 have a higher chance of having twins.
 This is because older women produce more follicle stimulating hormone (FSH) as they age, which can cause more than one egg to be released during ovulation4